-What should you include in your sub binder?
+What should you include in your sub binder for your middle school sub plans?
 First, be brief – your sub does not have time to read an essay about your classroom.

 - Photocopy code if you want them to copy on your planning period.